 Virtual Clinical Center

 The Virtual Clinical Center provides four types of modalities for healthcare simulation.
-These include Standardized Patients, Manikin-based simulation, task trainer based simulation, and computerized simulation.
+The different types of modalities the Virtual Clinical Center offers includes Standardized Patients, Manikin-based simulation, task trainer based simulation, and computerized simulation.

 Standardized patient simulation

 Involves using an individual who is trained to portray a real patient in order to mimic a set of symptoms to provide healthcare education.
 This gives students the opportunity to practice their communication and physical exam skills.

 Involves using manikins to represent a real patient.
 The manikins have heart and lung sounds, palpable pulses, measurable blood pressure, and other human capabilities that may be controlled by simulation staff using computers and software.
 Manikins give students the opportunity to practice more invasive procedures during scenarios.

 Task trainer- based simulation

 Are models that represent a specific body part such as an arm, head or abdomen.
 Task Trainers give students the opportunity for repetitive practice on a specific intervention to improve a specific skill such as intubating a patient.